norsig/vpn-ca-api/README.md

 is installed.

     $ sudo -u apache bin/vpn-cert-service-init
+    $ sudo -u apache bin/vpn-cert-service-generate-server-config

 This will prepare the `easy-rsa` configuration for use with the service and initialize the database that will be populated with the generated certificates.
+The second command will generate a server configuration file that can be loaded in your OpenVPN server.

 # Testing
 A comprehensive testing suite is included for validating the software.
 You can